SeitaBV/v2g-liberty/README.md

 #############   CHARGER CONFIGURATION   ########################################

 ## ALWAYS CHANGE ##
-# This usually is an IP adres but can be a named URL aswel.
+# This usually is an IP address but can be a named URL as well.
 wallbox_host: "your charger host here"
 # Usually 502
 wallbox_port: 502

 ## ALWAYS CHECK / SOME TIMES CHANGE ##
-# Research shows the roundtrip effcienty is around 85 % for a typical EV + charger.
+# Research shows the roundtrip efficient is around 85 % for a typical EV + charger.
-# This numberis taken in to account when calculating the optimal schedule.
+# This number is taken into account when calculating the optimal schedule.
 # Use an integer between 50 and 100.
 charger_plus_car_roundtrip_efficiency: 85